Home

 3.

-• Crafting professions — using the materials obtained through gathering professions, these will allow players to learn recipes and schematics that can create powerful equippable gear, consumables, and other usable gear.
+Crafting professions use the materials obtained through gathering professions, allowing players to learn recipes and schematics that can create powerful equippable gear, consumables, and other usable gear.

 3.1.